rgv176/DevopsRagavi/README.md

 [![kub3][product-screenshot10]](https://example.com)

-Then we run the project with minikube **BE SURE TO HAVE A KUB KLUSTER**:
+Then we run the project with minikube **BE SURE TO HAVE A KUB CLUSTER**:

 [![kub4][product-screenshot11]](https://example.com)